WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

     },
     "interestGroupOwner": {
       "type": "string",
+      "format": "uri",
-      "description": "ETLD+1 Origin of the Buyer who owns the interest group that includes the ad."
+      "description": "Origin of the Buyer who owns the interest group that includes the ad."
     },
     "biddingGroups": {
       "type": "object",
       "description": "Map from interest group owner to a list of interest groups that bid in this auction",